 In close cooperation with the composer, Gunther Rost was the first to record Petr Eben’s complete organ works, featuring amongst others the Bamberg Symphony Orchestra for the two great organ concertos.

 His discography also comprises solo productions with works by Vivaldi, Chopin, Dupré and Alain.
-His recording with Bach’s Goldberg Variations has been praised as “the most distinctive recording on the market, including harpsichord and piano versions” by Fono Forum, one of the leading German classical review magazines.
+His recording of Bach’s Goldberg Variations has been praised as “the most distinctive recording on the market, including harpsichord and piano versions” by Fono Forum, one of the leading German classical review magazines.